maternion/MatOllama/README.md

+Here’s your README with tasteful emojis added to section titles and a few inline touches to keep it lively but still clean.

-# MatOllama — Fast, clean terminal workflows for local LLMs
+# ⚡ MatOllama — Fast, clean terminal workflows for local LLMs
 MatOllama is a polished command-line interface for running and managing local LLMs via Ollama.
 It emphasizes speed, clarity, and ergonomics, with adaptive layouts, responsive streaming chat, and safe controls suited for daily use.

-## Features
+## ✨ Features
 - Clean terminal UX with rich panels, tables, and spinners
 - Streamlined model ops: list, pull, run, show, copy, create, push, remove
 - Adaptive table width based on terminal size and model names